You don’t have to be a real estate guru or a financial planner to buy a home, but all of that mortgage jargon can be pretty off putting.

 VA loans are backed by the US Department of Veterans Affairs and offer veteran buyers home loan options with no down payments.
 This program is a great way to save on a mortgage loan as a veteran.

-NMLS #907795 Licensed Residential Mortgage Lender in NJ (by the NJ Department of Banking and Insurance), CT and FL.
+NMLS #907795 Licensed Residential Mortgage Lender in NY, PA, CT, FL and NJ (by the NJ Department of Banking and Insurance).
 Equal Housing Opportunity Lender.
 When and if acting as a broker, Get A Rate will not make commitments or fund mortgage loans.
+Authorized website by the New York State Department of Financial Services.

 Registered NY Mortgage Broker.
 All NY mortgage loans are arranged with third party lenders - Get A Rate LLC does not directly offer or guarantee NY interest rates or loan programs and does not directly issue commitments or make final decisions on loan terms.
 Authorized website by the New York State Department of Financial Services.